Sparks-And-Magic/BigEye/README.md

 A grid is a set of sources that can be viewed via HLS.

 By default an admin can view any grid.

+## Recordings
+If enabled, recordings are kept on disk until expired.

+The app will delete them via the absolute path they were created with.